 Rock Center for Corporate Governance Fellowship

-The Rock Center for Corporate Governance seeks to hire a resident academic fellow to begin in September or October 2013 for a 12-month or one academic-year term, with the possibility of renewal for a second year, to pursue their own independent research, as well as work closely with Stanford Law School faculty on a range of projects related to corporate governance, securities regulation, and financial market reform.
+The Rock Center for Corporate Governance seeks to hire a resident academic fellow to begin in September or October 2014 for a 12-month or one academic-year term, with the possibility of renewal for a second year, to pursue their own independent research, as well as work closely with Stanford Law School faculty on a range of projects related to corporate governance, securities regulation, vehicles for public and private investment, and financial market reform.
 The ideal candidate has excellent academic credentials and at least two years of experience in relevant fields of practice.
 The position is particularly well suited to a practicing attorney, with either a litigation or transactional background, seeking a transition to academia, or a post-doctoral economics or finance student with interests in corporate governance.

 The Rock Center for Corporate Governance